ChaseTownsend/My-Vscripts/README.md

 This is my library of all things vscript that i use. <br>
 It contains a bunch of helper functions and new functions that Make vscript just a bit better.

+The Library currently Supports TF2 and TF2Classified Any bugs should be reported as using Githubs Issue's

 <h1>Credits:</h1>
 - Me <br>